git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

     * To navigate groups, layers and devices press now the respective first row button.
 Long press any of the first row buttons to move up the hierarchy again.
     * 8 edit knobs: Change 8 parameters of the selected device (FX).
 Hold **Shift** for fine adjustments.
 Hold the delete key and touch a knob to reset its value.
     * Left/Right buttons: Select next/previous device or parameter bank
+    * Left/Right arrows: Select next/previous devices or parameter page.
+    * Shift+Left/right arrows: Moves the selected device in the page.
+    * Mute+Device: Toggles the enabled state of the device.
     * Press Browse to select a different patch of the device.
 Hold the Shift button in Preset mode to scroll quickly.
     * Push 1: Use **Select+Volume/Pan/Track** buttons to activate the different layer modes.
 For Send modes press **Pan** multiple times.